 Still finishin’ his Spanish and ESL degrees the Cap’n enlisted another pirate, Patrick Scroggins, to take the helm for the first few weeks.
 Then in January of 2003, Patrick turned the officially turned wheel over to the Cap’n, and the next chapter of the legend began.The stand grew steadily for the first two years, and began to make a steady income fer the Cap’n over the next few years.
 From 2005 – 2007 he always had a few gold coins in his pocket.
 The menu, which began with a hot dog, a Polish sausage, German Smoked Sausage, and Bratwurst grew to include a veggie dog, a spicy Louisiana-style hot link, and an Italian sausage.
 The stand became a center of culture, knowledge, and enlightenment on the WWU campus.
 Travelers from throughout the world stopped by to discuss business, religion, and politics – and to have lunch of course!

-Then in 2008, the ill wind of the Great Recession began to blow, and college students were affected as was the rest of the world, and the Cap’ns sales plummeted just like the graph depicting the recession to the right.
-And talk about wind, Vendor’s Row which had always seemed warm when the Cap’n was selling 200 dogs a day, seemed very cold in the cold winter wind when selling only 20 dogs per day.
+Then in 2008, the ill wind of the Great Recession began to blow, and college students were affected as was the rest of the world, and the Cap’ns sales plummeted just like the graph depicting the recession to the left.
+And talk about wind, Vendor’s Row which had always seemed warm, seemed very cold in the cold winter wind when selling only 20 dogs per day.